ash-airborne/ash-airborne/README.md

 - 👋 Hi, I’m Ashish 'airborne' Das!
-- 👀 I’m interested in Combining different technologies and learning how they work.
+- 👀 I’m interested in MERN stack projects right now ~ I'll update here when I'm done cooking!
-- 🌱 I’m currently working as a Data Engineer (Big Data, Data analytics and Cloud) for Futurense Technologies, Bangalore.
+- 🌱 I’m currently working as a Data Engineer and I have experience working as an Data Analyst.
 - 📫 If you're on PSN hit me up I'm AshTwoDash 🎮.